Components and Assembly

 3

-It should be noted that due the the counter sunk screw being recessed the long leg of the 'Allen' key if used, has to be used therefore an extension to the short leg will be required to get sufficient leverage to undo the screw.
-Take precautions to ensure you do not damage the leather of the steering wheel.
+It should be noted that due the the counter sunk screw being recessed an extension bar will be required complete with 10mm socket and 10mm hexagonal 'Allen' key. this method will prevent damage to the leather of the steering wheel.

 Before removing the steering wheel, Note that at 12 and 6 o-clock, (top and bottom) on the spline centre of the steering wheel, there are two recess/markers, D these must be re-aligned with the arrows/markers on the steering shaft/column, on re-assembly thereby ensuring the steering wheel is relocated precisely as removed.